Non-resident landlord scheme

-If you want to pay tax on your rental income through Self Assessment, fill inform NRL1i and send it back to HMRC.
+If you want to pay tax on your rental income through Self Assessment, fill in the non-resident landlord form NRL1i and send it back to HMRC.

 If your application is approved, HMRC will tell your letting agent or tenant not to deduct tax from your rent and you’ll need to declare your income in your Self Assessment tax return.

 HMRC will not approve your application if your taxes aren’t up to date, eg you’re late with your tax returns or payments.